-(2) This section prohibits the use of online job applications that require entry of age in order to access or complete an application, or the use of drop-down menus that contain age-based cut-off dates or utilize automated selection criteria or algorithms that have the effect of screening out applicants that are age 40 and over.
-Use of online application technology that limits or screens out older applicants is discriminatory unless pursuant to a bona fide occupational qualification.
+(1) Subsection (c) prohibits the use of online job applications that require entry of age in order to access or complete an application, or the use of drop-down menus that contain age-based cut-off dates or utilize automated selection criteria or algorithms that have the effect of screening out applicants age 40 and older.
+Use of online application technology that limits or screens out older applicants is discriminatory unless age is a bona fide occupational qualification.
 (See section 11010(a).)

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Section 12941, Government Code.
+Reference: Sections 12940 and 12941, Government Code.